 NATURETREK LEADERS All our leaders are expert naturalists.
 They will be able to show you, and help you to identify, many of the birds, plants and mammals that occur in the region that you are visiting.
 Many of our leaders have quite exceptional backgrounds in the country to which they are taking you.
 Often they have lived there for several years; inevitably their knowledge and interests extend beyond just the area’s natural history.
-Between us we speak over 15 different languages — not much good for summoning birds, but essential in coping with the inevitable hiccoughs that find their way into all third world travel arrangements!
+Between us we speak over 15 different languages — not much good for summoning birds, but essential in coping with the inevitable hiccoughs that find their way into’ all third world travel arrangements!
 Please note however, that whilst we assign leaders to particular tours well in advance, we reserve the right to make changes if necessary.
 Tour leaders’ biographies are available on our website, or we would be pleased to post you a copy on application.

 TOUR & TREK GRADING Each holiday is graded A to D. A is easy — for anyone; B is moderate — for anyone of any age used to some regular walking; C is fairly strenuous — for those with a measure of fitness or the unfit who are prepared to feel tired at times!
 D is tough — for the keen walker.
 These grades are not based just on the length of each day’s walk: the nature of the terrain, the altitude, and the overall length of the trek are all taken into account.

 ACCOMMODATION This cost is always part of the stated price, whether it is in hotels or camping.
 Hotels used in larger towns are at least tourist class, and usually first class.
 We try to choose the hotel that offers the best combination of convenient location, atmosphere, friendliness and facilities.
 We provide twin rooms, most with private bathrooms, unless a single or deluxe room is requested.
-Hotels in smaller places are the best available.
+Hotels in remote places are the best available.

-VISAS Details will be given to all British passport holders on booking.
+PASSPORTS AND VISAS Details will be given to all British passport holders on booking.
 We regret that we are unable to obtain your visa for you.
 Non-British nationals must be responsible for their own visa and other entry requirements.

 ITINERARIES A detailed itinerary will be sent to you on booking, or on special request.
 On walking holidays in particular, local weather, politics, transport or a host of other uncontrollable factors can mean a change in itinerary.
-It is very unlikely that an itinerary would be substantially altered, butif this is necessary your leader will decide the best alternative in consultation with the group.
+It is very unlikely that an itinerary would be substantially altered, but if this is necessary your leader will decide the best alternative in consultation with the group.